1:1 Physician Coaching

 FAQs: CME and Reimbursement

-• I offer non-CME coaching as a cheaper alternative for those who need a less costly option/or do not have financial support for CME, and/or do not need or want CME credit.
+I offer non-CME coaching as a cheaper alternative for those who need a less costly option.
+If you do not have financial support for CME, and/or do not need or want a CME certificate or credit, choose the non CME option.

-• Many physicians use professional development funds, leadership development budgets, wellness grants, or CME/education reimbursement.
-I can share language you can forward to your organization if needed.
+Many physicians use professional development funds, leadership development budgets, wellness grants, or CME/education reimbursement.
+Here is language you can forward to your organization if ‘approval’ is needed.

 FAQ’s: Special Situations